Thodi Kodallu

-Thodi Kodallu is a 1957 Indian Telugu-language drama film directed and edited by Adurthi Subba Rao who co-wrote the script with D. Madhusudhana Rao and Acharya Aatreya.
-Madhusudhana Rao produced the film under Annapurna Pictures.
+Thodi Kodallu is a 1957 Indian Telugu-language drama film directed and edited by Adurthi Subba Rao, who co-wrote the script with D. Madhusudhana Rao and Acharya Aatreya.
+Madhusudhana Rao produced the film for Annapurna Pictures.
 It stars Akkineni Nageswara Rao and Savitri, with music composed by Master Venu.
-The film is based on Sarat Chandra Chattopadhyay's Bengali novel Nishkriti, and was simultaneously made as the Tamil film Engal Veettu Mahalakshmi (1957); both films were made simultaneously by the same banner and director, and some of the scenes and artists are the same in both versions.
-Thodi Kodallu won the Certificate of merit for Best Feature Film in Telugu.
+A remake of the 1953 Bengali film Nishkriti, which itself is based on the eponymous novel by Sarat Chandra Chattopadhyay.
+It was simultaneously made in the Tamil language as Engal Veettu Mahalakshmi.
+Both films were made by the same banner and director, and share some of the cast and scenes.
+Thodi Kodallu won the Certificate of Merit for Best Feature Film in Telugu.